 He moved to Los Angeles in 1970 to study filmmaking at the AFI Center for Advanced Film Studies.
 During his time there, Lynch began working on what would become his first feature, Eraserhead.
-Lynch has since received three Academy Award nominations for Best Director, for his films The Elephant Man (1980), Blue Velvet (1986), and Mulholland Dr. (2001) as well as the Palme d’Or at the Cannes Film Festival for Wild At Heart, a Golden Lion award for Lifetime Achievement at the Venice Film Festival and France’s Cesar Award for Best Foreign Film for The Elephant Man and Mulholland Dr.
+Lynch has since received three Academy Award nominations for Best Director, for his films The Elephant Man (1980), Blue Velvet (1986), and Mulholland Dr. (2001) as well as the Palme d’Or at the Cannes Film Festival for Wild At Heart, a Golden Lion award for lifetime achievement at the Venice Film Festival, and France’s Cesar Award for Best Foreign Film for The Elephant Man and Mulholland Dr.

 His work as a painter provides a deeper understanding of his vision and also reveals a vital source of inspiration for his instantly recognizable filmmaking aesthetic.
 A major retrospective of Lynch’s artwork — called “The Air Is on Fire” — was displayed in Paris at the Fondation Cartier in 2007.
-Last year, an extensive collection of his drawings, paintings and photographs was featured in the book Dark Splendor.
+In 2010, an extensive collection of his drawings, paintings and photographs was featured in the book Dark Splendor.